dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-3-cns-for-apps.md

     > 1. Log on to the OpenShift UI as the `developer` user

-    > 1. Click *+Create project* and create a new one called 'my-test-project', label and description is optional
+    > 1. Click *+ Create project* and create a new one called 'my-test-project', label and description is optional

-    > 1. In the Overview, next to the project’s name select *Add to project*
+    > 1. Click on the project you just created

-    > 1. In the *Browse Catalog* view select *Ruby* from the list of programming languages
+    > 1. In the *Browse Catalog* view, select the "Languages" category and choose *Ruby* from the list of programming languages

     > 1. Select the example app entitled *Rails + PostgreSQL (Persistent)*